 - This will open two tabs in each student browser - one for each URL.
 Once the student logs in, they can click on an ebook to view it.

 Note: There is no way to force the student to select a specific book - but Highlights will show the book each student selected.
 If a student chooses a different book from the rest of the class, the Activity Viewer will show this in the "Unique Activity" panel.

 We recommend teachers asking students to sign into private URLs before initiating a Focused session that requires a login, but they can specify all necessary URLs if they are known.

 When a Focused session is active, you can easily identify it by the Aquad heading indicator.

-You can easily identify Focused students via the Focused Browsingicon.
+You can also easily identify Focused students via the Focused Browsingicon.
 This will display primarily in the panel of all students engaged in Focused Browsing activities, as well as next to each student/group name in the recipient selection drop down.

 Basically, if a student already has a Focused session in progress, the Focused Session icon will display by their name on the Open Tabs drop-down list.

 You cannot start a new Focused Session unless you stop the current session (or the current session expires).
 IE: Each student can only belong to ONE Focused session at a time.

-If you need to stop a Focused Browsing session before the expiry of the set period, you can do this by clicking the orange Focused Session button, selecting the session required and clicking on the "Close Tabs" button or clicking on the Focused Browsing icon for that specific session:
+If you need to stop a Focused Browsing session before the expiry of the set period, you can do this by clicking the orange Focused Session button, selecting the session required and clicking on the "End Session" button or clicking on the Focused Browsing icon for that specific session.

-- Clicking on the Focused browsing icon to the individual students, gives you the option to release the student individually.
+Clicking on the Focused browsing icon in individual student panels, gives you the option to release select students.